 Adopt these habits to care for yourself with better sleep

-Sleeping well isn’t always easy to do, especially when you are experiencing change in your life.
-However, it’s at these times that it is most important to take care of your own wellbeing by giving yourself the rest you need each night.
+Sleeping well isn’t always easy to do, especially when you are experiencing changes in your life — but it’s during these times prioritising rest each night is most important.

-By adopting healthy habits during times of stress, you will increase your resilience and be able to maximise your energy each day.
+When you adopt healthy habits during stressful times, you will increase your resilience and be able to maximise your energy each day.

 * Results may vary.
 Strict adherence to the nutrition and exercise guide are required for best results.